-Iowa's "Sunshine Laws" - the Open Meetings Law, and the Public Records Law (Iowa Code Chapters 21 and 22) - assure public access to open meetings and open records at all levels of government, including law enforcement agencies.
+Iowa's "Sunshine Laws" - the Open Meetings Law and the Public Records Law (Iowa Code Chapters 21 and 22) - assure public access to open meetings and open records at all levels of government.

 The following valuable information has been gleaned from past violations of our Sunshine Laws:

 *The public is entitled to use cameras and recording devices at open meetings.